-At Alaska Structures, we take engineering and the safety of our fabric buildings very seriously.
-It is engrained in our genetic code, part of our corporate culture, and is a driving force in our daily goals.
+we take engineering and the safety of our fabric buildings very seriously.
+It is engrained in our corporate identity, and is a driving force in our daily goals.
 So what sets Alaska Structures apart from other companies producing an ‘engineered fabric building’?
-Beyond a clarity of purpose, our “secret sauce” is that we take a unique and multi-pronged approach to engineering and safety.
+Beyond a clarity of purpose, our “secret sauce” is that we take a unique and multi-pronged approach to engineer fabric structures for durability and safety.

-Alaska Structures has designed, produced, delivered and installed more than 55,000 engineered fabric structures to more than 65 countries, on time and under budget.
+Alaska Structures has designed, produced, delivered, and installed more than 65,000 engineered fabric structures to more than 85 countries, on time and under budget.
 No other fabric building provider comes close to matching our level of technical expertise or proven experience.
 Alaska Structures tension fabric buildings have been used for decades in extreme places such as the base camp of Mt.
 Everest (17,500 ft. elevation), on the North Slope of Alaska, the ice shelf of Antarctica, the jungles of South America, and the deserts of Africa.

 By design, Alaska Structures' fabric buildings feature low-cube packaging for quick and economical shipping anywhere in the world.
 With over 40 years of proven experience, our logistics team has built amazing relationships with shipping and freight companies around the globe to ensure the safe and timely arrival of your fabric buildings or camp systems.